-Over the years, many people have asked me the question, “Is LegalZoom good for conducting a trademark search?”
+Over the years, many people have asked me the question, “Is LegalZoom good for performing a trademark search?”
 You may already be familiar with LegalZoom, the online document preparation service that markets itself as providing “self-help services at your specific direction.”
 Contrary to what many people believe, LegalZoom is not a law firm and it cannot provide any legal advice or guidance.
 This is precisely the reason why you should think twice about using LegalZoom to perform your US trademark search.

 There’s no question that LegalZoom offers trademark search services at prices that are cheaper than what most trademark attorneys would charge.
 But, that doesn’t mean LegalZoom is a good value.
 The following is a true story that vividly illustrates what you’re actually getting when you make the unfortunate decision to purchase trademark search services from LegalZoom.

 A couple of months after I started my law practice, a prospective client came to me with a “LegalZoom Comprehensive Trademark Search Report.”
 It was a whopping 1300 pages and it was chock-full of facts, figures, dates, and legal references.
 The good news was that this guy only paid LegalZoom a couple hundred dollars for the trademark search.
 The bad news was that he couldn’t make heads or tails of it.
 In fact, 99.9% of the population would find the LegalZoom search report utterly incomprehensible.
 The remaining .01% have a law degree, a few years of experience practicing trademark law, and about a month to actually read and digest the search report.